Barriers for rectangular matrix multiplication: Rectangular matrix multiplication algorithms

-At the core of the methods that give the best upper bounds on $\omega(p)$ lies the following theorem, which can be proven using the asymptotic sum inequality for rectangular matrix multiplication~\cite{DBLP:journals/tcs/LottiR83} and the monotonicity of $\omega(p)$.
+At the core of the methods that give the best upper bounds on the rectangular matrix multiplication exponent $\omega(p)$ lies the following theorem, which can be proven using the asymptotic sum inequality for rectangular matrix multiplication~\cite{DBLP:journals/tcs/LottiR83} and the monotonicity of $\omega(p)$.